tjstansell/newrelic-python-agent/README.rst

 Installing Additional Requirements
 ----------------------------------

 To use the MongoDB the ``mongodb`` library is required.
 For the pgBouncer or PostgreSQL plugin you must install the ``psycopg2`` library.
+For the prometheus plugin you must install the ``prometheus_client`` library.
 To easily do this, make sure you have the latest version of ``pip`` installed (https://pip.pypa.io/).
 This should be done after installing the agent itself:

 ::